 Make liberal use of crushed stone mulch.
 If you grow plants in such mulch in a sunny area, select drought-resistant plants, since stone gets hot in the summer.
 Do not place the stone mulch directly up against the plants.
-Build a brick patio, a concrete patio or a flagstone patio.

-Smarter Lawn Care: Know Your Grass Types
+Know Your Grass Types

-Green Alternatives to Grass
+Green Grass Alternatives

 Installing a tougher type of grass will solve only one lawn-care problem encountered in landscaping with dogs: namely, wear and tear on grass.
 It will do nothing to solve the problem posed by canine urine.
 Sometimes called "dog spots" or "puppy spots," these are the unsightly yellow stains or "burns" on grass caused by the nitrogen and salts in dog urine.

-Emergency Lawn Care: Diluting Dog Urine
+Diluting Dog Urine

-If you can't bring yourself to renounce the fragile type of grass that your mutt is currently inflicting damage upon, you can still prevent urine spots by vigilance.
+If you can't bring yourself to renounce the fragile type of grass that your pup is currently inflicting damage upon, you can still prevent urine spots with vigilance.
 When you see a dog urinating on the grass, rush to the garden hose.
 Turn it on and bring it over to the area where your dog has just urinated.
 Douse the area with water, thereby flushing it and diluting the harmful elements in the urine.

 Fences for Dog-Friendly Yards